When an employer provides living quarters for its workers, certain requirements apply to the accommodation.

 Electrical installations, fire alarms and fire-fighting equipment must comply with current legislation.
 The electrical installation must be dimensioned for the number of workers and the use of electronic equipment.

 There must be escape routes and emergency exits.
 When windows cannot be used as escape routes, leisure rooms and bedrooms must have two alternative escape routes.

-The list is not exhaustive, and must be adapted to the needs of the individual living quarters.
-Following a specific assessment, the Labour Inspection Authority may order that house rules be drawn up.
+The above list is not exhaustive and must be adapted to the needs in the individual living quarters.
+Following a specific assessment, the Norwegian Labour Inspection Authority may order that house rules be drawn up.

 The right of the Labour Inspection Authority to inspect living quarters